 Your mattress is an important part of the sleep equation.
 The Better Sleep Council says mattresses should be replaced after 5 to 7 years, and Consumer Reports says replace whenever the bed is no longer comfortable.

-People keep their beds around 10 years, on average, but if your mattress shows deep impressions or causes painful pressure points, it may be past its prime.
-One study found that simply swapping out old mattresses (average age 9.5 years) with new beds improved stress and reduced back pain for participants.
+People keep their beds around 10 years, on average, but if your mattress shows deep sagging or body impressions or causes painful pressure points, it may be past its prime.
+Generally, latex and memory foam mattresses will last longer than beds with springs because springs tend to wear out faster than foams.that simply swapping out old mattresses (average age 9.5 years) with new beds improved stress and reduced back pain for participants.
+(If aches and pains are something you consistently experience, look into finding the best mattress for back pain.)

 9. Keep Pillows Fresh

 Pillows also prove important to comfort, and they should be replaced more often than mattresses.
-Down alternative and poly fill pillows may need to be replaced every 1-2 years, while memory foam, latex, down, and buckwheat pillows can last a few more years with good care.
+Down alternative and poly-fill pillows may need to be replaced every 1-2 years, while latex, down, buckwheat, and memory foam pillows can last a few more years with good care.

 If a pillow is too flat, too thick or no longer providing adequate cushioning, it can contribute neck pain, back pain, or pressure points.
 So, if your mattress is still in decent shape, but you have neck pain, your pillow could be the problem.